 Our grantmaking will focus on investing in innovative programming to better address: Education, Economic Stability, Healthcare, Neighborhood and Built Environment, and Social and Community Context.
 Please visit our Funding Priorities and Needs page to learn more about these Social Determinants of Health specifically.

 Few would disagree that 2020 will forever be remembered as the year of the COVID-19 worldwide pandemic.
-In this year Nantahala Health Foundation responded to the immediate needs of regional nonprofits and governments by creating our Needs Immediately Met, or NIMble, Grant.
-Awards in this category of grantmaking are expected to be announced in October 2020.
+In this year Nantahala Health Foundation responded to the immediate needs of regional nonprofits and governments by creating our Needs Immediately Met, or NIMble, grant.
+Awards in this category of grantmaking were announced in October 2020.
+See a list of NIMble grantees HERE.

 With our Collaborative Health Innovation Program (CHIP), our second grant cycle in 2020, we encouraged grant-seekers to consider innovation and collaboration as equally valuable components in their work to remove barriers to health.
 An announcement of CHIP recipients is anticipated in December 2020.